KEIRIN

 For all purposes, 1s and 2s on the dice are assimilated to 3s (the dice can be regarded as D6 numbered 333456)

 Only the highest number on each throw is taken into account.
-Exception, if the throw has more than one 6, each additional six counts as an extra pip.
+If the throw has more than one 6, each additional six counts as an extra pip.

 Example: